 Understanding the roles in a Body Corporate can be challenging.
-To help with this, we’ve created a free Chairperson and Committee Manual.
+To help with this, we’ve created a free Guide for Body Corporate Committees.
 Strata can also arrange a workshop to help groups that are having difficulty with the challenges of these roles.

 Under the Unit Titles Act 2010, the Chairperson has governance responsibility for your Body Corporate.
 These responsibilities are detailed by the Act, the Body Corporate Rules, and the will of the Body Corporate as expressed in its Annual General Meetings.
 Although it’s common to delegate many of the tasks of the Chairperson to a professional Body Corporate management service, this does not affect the property rights of any unit owner.